Is your CBA holding up your licence & career?

 #1: Checklist and Welcome Video | #2: Technical Exam Quiz: How likely are you to be asked to write technical exams and what can you do about it? | #3: Start APEGA Application and Review the Record Template | #4: Get Educated: 9 Best Practices + 5 Common Mistakes + view the CBA sample | #5: Compile your CBA: First start by using our Competency Brainstorming Sheet to help you identify projects that would make good competencies. | #6: Request a review of your draft CBA to identify areas of improvement | #7: Submit to APEGA and stay on top of your validators to ensure they submit their review to APEGA.

 Anyone who wants 1 dedicated resource to teach them step-by-step how to write and submit their best CBA.
 It is for those applying for a P.Eng. or engineering licensee.

 |This course has been designed for both Canadian and foreign-educated aspiring engineers.|

-Who's behind the Experience Record Course & Review Service?
+Who's behind the Competency-Based Assessment Report Course & Review Service?